8tothepowerof9/MLA2/age/README.md

 If you computer the does not have GPU, you can change to CPU by changing the `force_cpu` to True

 The Grad-Cam implementation only apply for ResNet and CBAM model

+## Visualise the Result

+The final results is stored in the:

+`age\checkpoints`

+This location can be modified in the configuration file `age\config\config.yaml`